 Hickory and Rustic Knotty Hickory – For centuries, Hickory has been used for fuel, smoking and cooking and its hardness makes it ideal for ladders and flooring.
 Its strength and beauty are used extensively in home décor today.
 Hickory has an open, coarse grain, distinguished by dramatic contrasts in colors ranging from brown to reddish brown heartwood to nearly white sapwood.
 Bird pecks, water spots and mineral streaks can be present.
 Hickory stains well and is often finished with darker stains to mildly tone down the color variance.

 Maple and Rustic Knotty Maple – Due to its hardiness, Maple has been a versatile wood used for flooring, furniture and cabinetry since Colonial times.
 Dense and strong, Maple resists abrasions and wear exceptionally, though its closed, tight grain makes it susceptible to swelling in increased humidity.
 Maple features off-white to light brown hues, which are beautifully amplified in a Natural finish.
 It accepts paints well, but the tight grain does not allow stains to penetrate.

 Rustic Knotty Maple

-Walnut – A dense hardwood known for its burled or curly grain in a drastic range of colors from off-white to gray to medium brown.
-Walnut finishes nicely and tends to lighten over time with direct sunlight exposure.
+Walnut – A moderately strong and very dense hardwood, Walnut has historically been used for making gunstocks.
+Its straight and open grain accented with distinctive burls and curls, make beautiful cabinetry for today’s homes.
+Walnut’s color ranges drastically from off-white to gray to medium brown.
+It stains nicely and tends to lighten over time with direct sunlight exposure.
 It is durable but not extremely dent-resistant.